medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

 The first wave of MedCom's modernisation only includes messages, which means that there must always be a sender and a receiver.
 However, the optimal format for a standard will be considered when modernizing the next wave of MedCom standards.
 Another relevant format could be to upload data as services or as documents where multiple receivers can get access to data or documents.
 If another exchange format is to be used, it is possible to reuse the profiles from the Core IG.
 This is an example of FHIR's reusability across.

-In the table below you will find the most common terms and associated descriptions and examples.
+In the <a href="#Tab1">Table 1</a>  you will find the most common terms and associated descriptions and examples.
 These terms all describe a fundamental feature in FHIR, and they make the foundation to understand FHIR, and why they are presented initially.

-> Note: the table below uses FHIRpaths to describe exactly which element referred to e.g. Patient.name refers to the nameelement in the Patient resource.
+> Note: the <a href="#Tab1">Table 1</a>  uses FHIR-paths to describe exactly which element is referred to e.g. Patient.name refers to the nameelement in the Patient resource.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:65%;width:75%;}